Satya537/Data-Science-Profile/Lending Club Case Study/README.md

 ## Table of Contents
-* Data Understanding, Univariate, Segmented Univariate and Bivariate Analysis of laon feature data.
+* Data Understanding, Univariate, Segmented Univariate and Bivariate Analysis of loan feature data.
 * Python, Microsoft Excel
 * Identified six factors which impact the repayment ability of the loan.